 Clay tablets, whose age is estimated at about 3500 years, already show a Puli, similar to the one we know today.
 Old clay tablets proved to be particularly informative.
 The words to be deciphered included Koj Ly (sheep), Aba Ly (cattle), Ku Mun Dor (Komondor), Kuas Sa (Kuvasz) and PU Li (Puli).
 The name Puli was first mentioned in Hungarian literature in 1751.
 Emil Raitsits (Professor of Veterinary Sciences) described the Puli 1920 very precisely and he contributed significantly to the control of the breeding of Hungarian shepherd dogs, especially the Pulis.
 The history of Puli is very eventful.

-At that time the shepherds had the biggest share in the preservation of the breed, who spent up to one year's income for a really good Puli.
-Great importance was attached at that time to docility and good herding qualities.
+The biggest part in the preservation of the breed at that time were the shepherds, who spent up to a year's income for a really good Puli.
+Greatest importance was attached to docility and good herding qualities.